godotengine/godot-docs/classes/class_resource.rst

 - :ref:`Resource<class_Resource>` **duplicate** **(** :ref:`bool<class_bool>` subresources=false **)** const

 Duplicates the resource, returning a new resource.
-By default, sub-resources are shared between resource copies for efficiency, this can be changed by passing ``true`` to the ``subresources`` argument.
+By default, sub-resources are shared between resource copies for efficiency, this can be changed by passing ``true`` to the ``subresources`` argument which will copy the subresources.
+In the case of ``subresources`` being ``true`` duplicate does not perform a deep copy - nested resources within subresources will not be duplicated and will still be shared.

 ----